xzade-group/xzade-core/README.md

 xZade Group operates as a **product-focused technology company**, building proprietary platforms rather than client-based software services.

-xZade Group is the parent organization behind ZodiLab, XStar, and future AI-driven digital platforms.
+xZade Group is the parent organization behind ZodiLab, OMS (One Million Stars), and future AI-driven digital platforms.

 ---